-Kale is at the center of the new health food craze, often being used in green juices and smoothies due to its numerous health benefits.
+Kale is at the center of the new health food craze, often being used in green juices and smoothies due to its numerous health benefits for humans.
 Of course, we often want to extend these benefits to our pets, and you may have kale at home and be wondering whether this leafy green is safe to give your hamster.

 In this article, we’ll look at the potential benefits of giving kale to your hamster, as well as pitfalls to watch out for.
 Let’s get started!

 Kale at a Glance

 Kale is a green, leafy, cruciferous vegetable with a wide range of health benefits.
 Kale belongs to the cabbage family and originates in the eastern Mediterranean and Asia Minor, where it has been in use since at least 2000 BCE.
 It is a hardy, annual plant that can grow easily in winter with a wide range of germination temperatures, making it an easy vegetable to grow at home.

 There are several different cultivars of kale, differentiated by the length of stem, leaf shapes, and colors.
 These include:

 Yes, hamsters can eat kale safely and derive nutritional benefit from it, although they should only eat it in moderation.
 Be sure to serve them only the soft outer portion of the leaves and not the stem and watery inner section.

 Both red and green variants of kale are safe for your pet.
 In addition to their safety of consumption, kale has the following nutritional composition1:

 The nutritional analysis of kale reveals why it’s so popular among humans.
 It contains almost everything people desire in a vegetable: excellent hydration, fiber, amazing amounts of calcium, potassium, and other vitamins and minerals as well.